Júbilo Iwata: Stadium

+Júbilo plays their home games at the Yamaha Stadium.
+The stadium has a seating capacity of 15,165 people.
+It is one of the few dedicated football stadiums in Japan that are operated and managed by the club.
+It is said to be the easiest place to watch a game in Japan.

-Jubilo Iwata plays at the Yamaha Stadium.
-For big fixtures such as the Shizuoka Derby with Shimizu S-Pulse and against some of the top teams in J1, Júbilo play at the much larger Ecopa Stadium in Fukuroi City, a venue built specifically for the 2002 FIFA World Cup finals.
-They practice at Okubo Ground in Iwata and Iwata Sports Park Yumeria.
+For big fixtures such as the Shizuoka derby with Shimizu S-Pulse and against some of the top teams in J1, Júbilo would play at the much larger Ecopa Stadium in Fukuroi City, a venue built specifically for the 2002 FIFA World Cup finals.
+The stadium surrounded by the rich nature of Mt.
+Ogasa and full of greenery, is the largest multi-purpose stadium in the prefecture, boasting a fully equipped facility that can accommodate 50,000 people.

+Júbilo use both Okubo Ground in Iwata and Iwata Sports Park Yumeria as training grounds.